BGG's All-time Top Ten Board Games on iOS & Android05 Dec 2019 16

 Board Game Geek is the Hitchhiker's Guide to the Galaxy-meets-IMDb of the tabletop gaming world.
 BGG maintains a database of over 68,000 boardgames, all ranked by the site's half-million-strong membership.
 That's a pretty authoritative list right there.

-Which of the board games in BGG's top 10 can you already play on iOS?
+Which of the board games in BGG's top 10 (As of January, 2014-ED)can you already play on iOS?
 And which ones will you be able to play soon?
 I did a little asking around.

 #10 - Le Havre